apache/shiro-site/webapp-tutorial.md

     [main]

-    # Let's use some in-memory caching to reduce the number of runtime lookups against Stormpath.
+    # Let's use some in-memory caching to reduce the number of runtime lookups against a remote user store.
     # A real application might want to use a more robust caching solution (e.g. ehcache or a
     # distributed cache).
 When using such caches, be aware of your cache TTL settings: too high
     # a TTL and the cache won't reflect any potential changes in Stormpath fast enough.
 Too low